-Figure~\ref{fig:f_esc_Mh} shows the variation of the escape fraction of H\textsc{ii} photons as a function of halo mass, at redshifts $z=30, 25, 20, 15$, for the fiducial scenario.
+Figure~\ref{fig:f_esc_Mh} shows the variation of the escape fraction of H\textsc{ii} photons as a function of halo mass, at redshifts $z$=30, 25, 20, and 15, for the Fiducial scenario.
 The CHE clusters are represented by solid lines while dotted lines are for the clusters containing classical Pop III stars.
-Interestingly, while the CHE haloes see more escaping photons at all halo masses and redshifts, their escape fractions for the large halo masses are smaller than those of the standard clusters.
+Interestingly, while the CHE haloes see more escaping photons at most halo masses and redshifts, their escape fractions for the large halo masses are smaller than those of the standard clusters.
 This is caused by a rather fine effect: the standard stars reach their maximum ionising power slightly later than the CHE models, so the gas density from \citet{Shu2002} and thus the number of recombinations are smaller for the classical haloes.
 This effect is particularly noticeable in haloes with large numbers of high mass stars (high mass haloes) and recombinations (high mass haloes at high redshift).
 Overall, we find the expected result that escape fractions decrease with increasing halo mass \citep[as also found by e.g.][]{Wise2014}, and with increasing redshift.
 Indeed, halo mass scales positively with the number of recombinations, so a larger part of the emitted photons in high mass haloes must be used to reionise the recombined nuclei.
-On the other hand, recombination rate scales positively with matter density, so that there are fewer recombinations at a later time (lower redshift), leading to increased escape fractions.\\ It is important to note here that the escape fractions we show in Fig.~\ref{fig:f_esc_Mh} are averaged over the lifetimes of the clusters, as well as over the 100 stochastic clusters.
+On the other hand, recombination rate scales positively with matter density, so that there are fewer recombinations at a later time (lower redshift), leading to increased escape fractions.

+We draw attention to the fact that the escape fractions we show in Fig.~\ref{fig:f_esc_Mh} are averaged over the lifetimes of the clusters, as well as over the 100 stochastic clusters.
 Therefore we do not show the time or the stochastic variability of the escape fractions.
 The time variability is quite extreme, as in a given cluster the escape fraction can take values from 0 to $\sim 0.9$.
 On the other hand, the stochastic variability in the values of $\hat{f}_{\rm esc}$ (see Eq.~(\ref{eqn13}) is milder, with relative differences in lifetime-integrated escape fractions of $\sim 10\%$ between the maximally and minimally escaping clusters.